“Coding4Kids” in Reutte: In one week to your own computer game

 Pupils from the Reutte district were introduced to the world of digitization and programming in a playful way.

 REUTTE (eh).
 For the third time, a “Coding4Kids” workshop for boys and girls between the ages of ten and 14 took place in the Reutte Chamber of Commerce.
-This year, for the first time, there was also a course for advanced users, where participants from previous years could deepen their IT knowledge.
+This year, for the first time, there was also a course for advanced users, where participants from previous years might deepen their IT knowledge.

 With the help of IT specialists, the kids spent a week programming their own, challenging games.
 At the final event, mums, dads, grandmas, grandpas and siblings were able to see for themselves.
 There the kids proudly presented their games and the biggest challenges in programming.
 Participation is free of charge, as there are many volunteer supporters.
 Plaion (formerly Koch Media) has been on board in Reutte for two years.
 For Plaion-Head of HR David Heitzinger There are many good reasons to support the campaign: